aravindatlur/AWS-Infrastructure/monitoring/README.md

+This file contains the files related to monitoring setup.
+We will deploy prometheus on k8s cluster with node exporter using steps below.

-We will use charts (Helm’s packaging format) from the stable Helm repo to help getting started with monitoring Kubernetes
+We will use charts (Helm’s packaging format) from the stable Helm repo to help getting started with monitoring Kubernetes.

 Installing Helm
 Add the stable repo to your Helm installation: